Electric-Coin-Company/zcash-android-wallet-sdk/docs/Setup.md

     1. If you are an Electric Coin Co team member: Make an IT request to add your Google account to the existing Firebase Test Lab project
     1. If you are an open source contributor: set up your own Firebase project for the purpose of running Firebase Test Lab
 1. Set the Firebase Google Cloud project name as a global Gradle property `ZCASH_FIREBASE_TEST_LAB_PROJECT` under `~/.gradle/gradle.properties`
-1. Run the Gradle task `flankAuth` to generate a Firebase authentication token on your machine
+1. Run the Gradle task `flankAuth` to generate a Firebase authentication token on your machine.
+Make sure you have Editor role, at least in the Firebase project, to be able to authenticate successfully.
+Note that Gradle may report the task failed yet still successfully store the token.

 Tests can now be run on Firebase Test Lab from your local machine.